What are the criminal charges against Donald Trump in documents case?

 Trump is accused of obstructing justice

-Mr Trusty said there were "several obstruction-based type charges and then false statement charges", and described all of the counts as "kind of a crazy stretch".
+Mr Trusty said there were "several obstruction-based type charges and then false statement charges".
+He described all of the counts as "kind of a crazy stretch".

 Experts say these charges would be built around the allegation that the former president did not fully co-operate with a federal subpoena instructing him to turn over all the classified material in his possession.

 Mr Trump's aides provided the government with boxes containing 222 classified documents last year.
-When the FBI executed a search warrant of Mar-a-Lago in August, however, agents discovered an additional 103 classified documents, including 18 marked "top secret".
+When the FBI executed a search warrant of Mar-a-Lago in August, however, agents discovered an additional 103 classified documents, including 18 marked "Top Secret".

 There have also been reports that prosecutors have sought surveillance tapes from Mr Trump's Florida home, which could contain video evidence of documents - or boxes - being moved or accessed.

+On Thursday evening, Mr Trusty, one member of the extensive Trump legal team, confirmed that the multiple counts brought by prosecutors included a conspiracy charge.
+He provided no other details.

+The special counsel investigation has included a focus on Mr Trump's lawyers, some of whom signed off on documents that said the former president had provided all the subpoenaed classified material - a claim that ended up not being accurate given the discoveries during the Mar-a-Lago search.

-Aides and lawyers for the former president have testified before grand juries over the past year, and their accounts could be cited as evidence against Mr Trump.
-Their testimony could include whether they told Mr Trump that he had to return subpoenaed documents or advised Mr Trump not to issue what they might have viewed as misleading statements that he had fully complied with the government requests.
+The accounts of aides and lawyers for the former president could be cited as evidence against Mr Trump.
+Their testimony could include whether they told Mr Trump that he had to return subpoenaed documents or advised Mr Trump not to issue what they might have viewed as misleading statements.

+It could also raise the possibility that one of the indicted individuals might, when confronted with the prospect of fines or prison, feel motivated to co-operate with prosecutors, strengthening the case against the former president.

 If convicted, Trump could go to prison

-The criminal penalties Mr Trump would face depends on the exact nature of the charges brought against him, but they would include some combination of fines and jail time.
+The criminal penalties Mr Trump would face depend on the exact nature of the charges brought against him.

 An obstruction of justice charge includes fines and a recommended sentence of "not more than 20 years" - but usually much less.
 Espionage Act violations result in fines and prison for up to 10 years.

 Nothing in federal law or the constitution would prevent Mr Trump from continuing to campaign for president if he is indicted on federal charges.
 His campaign has continued unabated after he was indicted in a different case by a New York City prosecutor in April.